-IMPORTANT: Never give any kind of honey to a child under one year of age, since an infant’s immature immune system can’t effectively inactivate the botulinum spores that may grow and produce toxin.
+IMPORTANT: Never give any kind of honey to a child under one year of age, since an infant’s immature immune system can’t effectively deactivate the botulinum spores that may grow and produce toxins.

-Despite agave nectar’s very low glycemic index of 17, it didn’t pan out to be the healthy sweetener that we all hoped for, since it seems to increase unhealthy visceral fat (fat inside your abdomen) and to increase insulin resistance in a similar fashion as does high-fructose corn syrup.
+Despite agave nectar’s very low glycemic index of 17, it didn’t pan out to be the healthy sweetener that we all hoped for, since it seems to increase unhealthy visceral fat (fat inside your abdomen) and to increase insulin resistance in a similar fashion to high-fructose corn syrup.